DCAN-Labs/hbcd-docs/docs/help/faq.md

 </div>
 <div class="notification-collapsible-content">
 <p>HBCD data are openly available to qualified researchers who have a legitimate research purpose and are affiliated with an institution that holds an active <a href="https://ohrp.cit.nih.gov/search/fwasearch.aspx?styp=bsc">Federal Wide Assurance</a>, a designation held by numerous institutions worldwide.</p>
-<p>Please also see this important <a href="../data_access/#notification-banner">notification about Executive Order 13873</a> that may cause data access issues for users within certain countries.</p>
+<p>Please also see <a href="https://www.federalregister.gov/executive-order/14117">Executive Order 14117</a> that may cause data access issues for users within certain countries.</p>
 </div>
 </p>